Skip to content

 Sherwin Williams Whitetail vs a number of other whites including dover white on a color card

-Dover White is yet another orange white by Sherwin Williams.
-It is a tiny bit darker than Whitetail, at an LRV of 83, and that’s the major difference.
+Dover White is yet another creamy white by Sherwin Williams.
+It is a tiny bit darker than Whitetail, with an LRV of 83, and that’s the major difference.
+Where Whitetail is definitely white, Dover White more often looks like an off white.

 Sherwin Williams Whitetail vs dover white on a wall above a bed